TianjieZhang1993/DSPS22/README.md

 ## Team: Mistletoe <img align="right" src="https://encrypted-tbn0.gstatic.com/images?q=tbn:ANd9GcTNrFsIu_0BIWuO5Bji5Vg6Cfm1_AeuIrH83A&usqp=CAU">

+## Member:
+Tianjie Zhang(tjzhang@u.boisestate.edu),

-## Member: TJ Zhang(tjzhang@u.boisestate.edu), Amanda Jo Mullins, Steven Kim, Yang Lu
+Amanda Jo Mullins,

+Steven Kim,

+Yang Lu

 We mainly used Generative adversarial network(GAN) to augment images in this competition.
 In the whole competing process, we try to perform some image-preprocess such as **Histogram equalization**, and some **filters** including Median, Gamma, Gaussian etc. However, all the image preprocess methods showed an accruacy decrease in the final result.
 Also, we tried to use the **traditional image augmentation methods** like crop, noise, flip.
 These methods did not improve the final result.
 We were successful on utilizing **Generative adversarial network** to produce fake road images.
 It produced a variety of different images depending on our training data.
 Thankfully, we got good results which proves that it is a powerful method to augment the preexisting pavement images.
 Our final accuracy is around 0.633.